-The volcano is so activethat it has recently built a new cone that reaches 131 feet high and extends to 984 feet wide, said scientists who started making observations there in 2004 and 2006.
+The that it has recently built a new cone that reaches 131 feet high and extends to 984 feet wide, said scientists who started making observations there in 2004 and 2006.

 "That's as tall as a 12-story building and as wide as a full city block," said Bill Chadwick, a volcanologist at Oregon State University.
-"As the cone has grown, we've seen a significant increase in the population of animals that lives atop the volcano."
+"As the cone has grown, we've seen a significant increase in the population of animals that ."

 Chadwick just returned from the latest volcano expedition in April aboard an ocean explorer ship, the R/V Thompson, where the expedition team used a remotely operated vehicle called Jason to dive close to the undersea volcano, known as NW Rota-1.

-The site, in the western Pacific, is the only deep sea volcano where scientists have observed eruptionsin real-time.
+The site, in the western Pacific, is the only deep sea volcano where scientists have in real-time.